Q. What are the phone numbers to the Huntington Park Police Department?

 Q. What are the requirements for the U-Visa application review?

-- A certified copy of the court disposition from the presiding court (court minutes) if the suspect was arrested
+- A certified copy of the court disposition from the presiding court (court minutes) if the suspect was arrested if applicable

 Q. Important Phone Numbers: